Comcast/cmb/README.txt

    Instead the message must be received first and only then the visibility timeout can be set.

-3. Currently CMB works with Cassandra version 1.0.X (in particular 1.0.10 or higher) but is incompatible with Cassandra version 1.1.X.
+3. CMB requires Cassandra version 1.0.10 or higher or Cassandra version 1.1.X.